 - 12. There are three main elements to the Treasury's reform package: - a.
-Transferring all remaining members of legacy schemes into the 2015 Scheme on 1 April 2022 so that all active members regardless of age are now in the 2015 scheme.
-This has been implemented, under the Teachers' Pension Scheme (Scotland) Amendment) Regulations 2022. - b.
+Transferring all remaining members of legacy schemes into the 2015 Scheme on 1 April 2022 so that all active members, regardless of age, are now in the 2015 scheme.
+This was implemented by the National Health Service Pension Scheme (Scotland) Amendment) Regulations 2022. - b.
 Most members originally transferred to the 2015 scheme from 1 April 2015.
 Some members nearest to retirement age were able to remain in the legacy scheme up to 31 March 2022 (depending on tapering).
-However, affected members will be reverted into their legacy schemes for the remedy period.
-On 1 April 2022, all members regardless of age were transferred into the 2015 scheme. - c.
-Establishing the mechanisms by which affected members can choose at the point of retirement (or immediately, if they have already retired), the scheme which applies to their service during the remedy period and providing for the consequences.

-- 13. The consultation, regulations and this Equality Impact Assessment deal with issues relating to points b and c above.
+However, when the relevant legislation comes into force on 1 October 2023, affected members will revert to their legacy schemes for the remedy period. - c.
+Establishing the mechanisms by which affected members can choose, at the point of retirement (or immediately, if they have already retired), which scheme they will hold membership of for the Remedy period, and providing for the consequences. - 13.
+The consultation, regulations and this Equality Impact Assessment deal with issues relating to points b and c above.
 As the consultation is fundamentally about remedying age discrimination, much of its content contains details of the impact for this protected characteristic.
-This EQIA therefore seeks to summarise the key proposals and impacts with references to the key sections of the consultation document itself for any further detail required. - 14.
-As set out earlier, HM Treasury has conducted an equality impact assessment, which considers the impact of the overarching policy and the 2022 Act's powers and requirements.
+This EQIA therefore seeks to summarise the key proposals and impacts with references to the key sections of the consultation document itself for any further detail required.

+- 14. As set out earlier, HM Treasury has conducted an equality impact assessment, which considers the impact of the overarching policy and the 2022 Act's powers and requirements.
 As set out in that assessment, in particular paragraph 1.8, that assessment "does not cover secondary legislation made using powers in this Bill.
 Separate analysis to consider the impact of changes to scheme regulations (beyond those covered and/or directed by the measures in the Bill) will be produced when the powers to do so are exercised." - 15.
-This assessment therefore focusses on the impact of the proposed changes to scheme rules necessary to deliver the requirements of the 2022 Act, specifically in relation to the second phase of Remedy ("retrospective"). - 16.
+This assessment therefore focusses on the impact of the proposed changes to scheme rules necessary to deliver the requirements of the 2022 Act, specifically in relation to the second phase of remedy ("retrospective"). - 16.
 GAD has provided an analysis to support Scottish Ministers, in considering the impact of the policy proposals set out below. - 17.
 GAD has based the analysis on the active membership data used in the 2016 scheme valuation.
 This was considered the most appropriate complete set of relevant member data to use for this particular analysis, as this data set captures the majority of those members who are in-scope for the 2015 Remedy, including those members who have since retired or otherwise left the scheme with remediable service.
 Further information is provided in GAD's report. - 18.
 It is acknowledged that analysing the active membership as at 31 March 2016 means certain eligible members may not be included in the analysis (e.g., those who left the Scheme or retired after 1 April 2015 and before 31 March 2016).
-However, we share GAD's view that including these members would not make a material difference to the outcomes of the analysis, as the vast majority of eligible members were active in the Scheme at 31 March 2016.

-19. The report containing GAD's full analysis accompanies this document.
+However, we share GAD's view that including these members would not make a material difference to the outcomes of the analysis, as the vast majority of eligible members were active in the Scheme at 31 March 2016. - 19.
+The report containing GAD's full analysis accompanies this document.